abdikarim2004/abdikarim2004/README.md

 * 🌍  I'm based in Turku
 * ✉️  You can contact me at [abdikarim\_mohamud@hotmail.com](mailto:abdikarim_mohamud@hotmail.com)
-* 🧠  I'm currently learning JavaScript and SQF
+* 🧠  I'm learning JavaScript and SQF

 ### Skills